brunoparga/fave-jobs-react/README.md

 - The search part is done!
 - The index/search page displays the jobs received from the APIs, with their basic information.
 It gets all favorites from this project's Rails API and the searched ones from the Get on Board API.
 - The jobs are clickable, taking the user to a page with the job's complete details.
-(This is temporarily broken, will be fixed witht the help of Redux.)
-- Marking jobs as favorites is yet to do.
-- Results are shown in cards with using company images.
+- Results are shown in cards using company images.

 ## TODOs (in no particular order)

-- fix the job details page (Redux);
 - marking jobs as favorite;
 - CSS;
 - tests;
+- keep the query in the state?
+This would allow the user to visit one job page and go back to the list of his results.
+Sounds desirable.
+The action could be called from handleSubmit.

 ## Technical decisions